AudiencePrimary school, Secondary school, Tertiary

 Researching and collecting mammals is essential for understanding how animals and environments change over time, and to help us understand how to best conserve species under threat.

 Echidnas and other mammals are collected or donated to the Australian Museum for research by Mammalogists, or for educational purposes.
-They are often hit and killed by cars or have died whilst being cared for in a zoo and are then given to the Museum.
+They are sometimes hit and hurt by cars or have died whilst being cared for in a zoo and are then given to the Museum.

 - The overall mammal collection size at the Australian Museum is estimated at 52,500 specimens.